Association

 2013:

-- Undergraduate Essay: Antony Kalashnikov (BA University of Alberta; currently enrolled in the graduate program on Russian and East European Studies at Oxford) “Party Ideology in the Late Soviet Period: an Althusserian Analysis.”
+• Undergraduate Essay: Antony Kalashnikov (University of Alberta), “Party Ideology in the Late Soviet Period: An Althusserian Analysis”

-- Graduate Essay: Zsofia Surjan, PhD Student (Department of History, University of Victoria) “Fertility Treatment in Sixteenth-Century Hungary: The Correspondence of a Count, His Wife and a Physician.”
+• Graduate Essay: Zsofia Surjan, (University of Victoria), “Fertility Treatment in Sixteenth-Century Hungary: The Correspondence of a Count, His Wife and a Physician”

 2012:

-- Graduate Essay: Francesca Silano, PhD Student (Department of History, University of Toronto) “‘A Link in the Chain of Art’: The Life of Maria Yudina.”
+• Graduate Essay: Francesca Silano (University of Toronto), “‘A Link in the Chain of Art’: The Life of Maria Yudina”

 2011:

-- Graduate Essays: Will McFadden, PhD Candidate (Department of History, University of Toronto) “The Power and the Paradox: The Early Lives and Writing of John Dos Passos, John Scott, and Vasily Grossman”; and Ian Garner, PhD Candidate (MA Student at the time of submission, Department of History, University of Toronto).
-“Why the USSR Sent Troops into Kabul in December 1979.”
+• Graduate Essay: Will McFadden (University of Toronto), “The Power and the Paradox: The Early Lives and Writing of John Dos Passos, John Scott, and Vasily Grossman”; and Ian Garner (University of Toronto), “Why the USSR Sent Troops into Kabul in December 1979”

 2010:

-- Undergraduate Essays: Stephen Ejack (University of Alberta) “A Brief Critical Analysis of the War Industries Committees’ Political Activities: May – September 1915”; and Terrance David Reid (University of Waterloo) “Laying the Theoretical Groundwork of Biomechanical Technique: Understanding the origins and theories of ‘Biomechanics’.”
+• Undergraduate Essay: Stephen Ejack (University of Alberta), “A Brief Critical Analysis of the War Industries Committees’ Political Activities: May–September 1915”; and Terrance David Reid (University of Waterloo), “Laying the Theoretical Groundwork of Biomechanical Technique: Understanding the Origins and Theories of ‘Biomechanics'”

 2009: